SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 |---|---|---|

-| RISE with SAP | SAP managed in provider cloud | Native |
+| RISE with SAP | SAP managed on cloud provider | Native |

 | SAP on Azure/AWS | IaaS with self-managed SAP | Low |

-| Hybrid | SAP on-premise + cloud services | Variable |
+| Hybrid | On-premise SAP + cloud services | Variable |

 Complementary cloud services: